CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module INF.8 Domestic workstation.md

 ** planning and conception **

 If employees are allowed to work from home * *, the workplace must be planned and designed.
-It should be set up in such a way as to achieve a level of security that is adequate for the planned activity in the same way as the office environment (see INF.8.M4 * Appropriate Home Workplace *).
+It should be set up in such a way that a level of security adequate to the planned activity is achieved in the same way as the office environment (see INF.8.M4 * Appropriate Home Workplace *).

 **Business**